tiagolimavenancio/react-with-clean-architecture/README.md

 ### Data Transfer Objects (DTO´s)

 DTO (Data Transfer Object) is a software pattern designed for transferring data between layers of an application.
 It basically involves understanding how information flows within a system.
 Data Transfer Objects (DTOs) serve as simple data containers, specifically designed to transfer data between layers or processes while adhering to the principles of encapsulation and separation of concerns.

 DTO is a design pattern used in programming to transfer data between different layers of an application.
 It allows you to encapsulate data in a simple object that does not contain business logic, and is used to improve communication efficiency and reduce coupling between different parts of the system.

 Although the main reason for using a Data Transfer Object is to group what would otherwise be several remote calls into a single call, it is worth mentioning that another advantage is the encapsulation of the serialization logic for transferring data over the network.
 It also decouples the domain models from the presentation layer, allowing both to change independently.

+These response models, represent projections of domain models (entities and value objects) directly manipulated by a use case.
+They are essentially DTOs destined to convey the information needed for the presentation of the outcome of a use case, without actually exposing the domain models to outer layers.

 ### Use Cases